• Skip to primary navigation

 glass dish of chocolate mousse with cherries

-Serve fresh cherries on top of this light and airy French recipe for dark chocolate mousse.
+Serve fresh cherries on top of this light and airy French dark chocolate mousse.

 oat biscuits topped with glace cherries on white plate and birthday candles